 Measure, Fast And Slow

-Or to put it more gently: people are lazy.
-What Kahneman shows in his book (and we’re oversimplifying quite a bit, of course), is that if you give people a choice between an easy decision that’s wrong and a hard decision that’s right, people tend to choose the easier option to conserve mental energy.
+Or, to put it more gently: People are lazy.
+What Kahneman shows in his book (and we’re oversimplifying quite a bit, of course), is the lazy choices people tend to make.
+If you give people a choice between an easy decision that’s wrong and a hard decision that’s right, people tend to choose the easier option to conserve mental energy.
 This phenomenon is nicely captured in this charming quote:

-Whether it’s click-through rate, last-click attribution, or cost-per-lead, pretty much every metric that marketers use to measure the effectiveness of their digital ads make absolutely no sense.
-And the hilarious part is that most marketers are well aware of this, but use them anyway.
+Whether it’s click-through rate, last-click attribution, or cost-per-lead, pretty much every metric that marketers use to measure the effectiveness of their digital ads makes absolutely no sense.
+And the hilarious part is that most marketers are well aware of this but use these metrics anyway.

 What explains this?
 “Thinking, Fast and Slow.”
 CTR is easy to track and measure, so marketers continue to measure it, despite being well-aware of its enormous limitations.